ramonsuarez/ramonsuarez.github.io/content/post/360-panorama-of-the-betagroup-cowork-in-bruss.md

 ---
-title: '180??
-Panorama of the BetaGroup Cowork in Brussels'
+excerpt: via occip.it Thanks to @xdamman the newest member coming to cowork in Brussels.
+author: "@ramonsuarez"
+permalink: /360-panorama-of-the-betagroup-cowork-in-bruss
-date: '2010-12-10T17:24:00+00:00'
+date: 2010-12-10T17:24:00+00:00
 status: publish
-permalink: /360-panorama-of-the-betagroup-cowork-in-bruss
-author: '@ramonsuarez'
-excerpt: 'via occip.it Thanks to @xdamman the newest member coming to cowork in Brussels.'
-type: post
-id: 110
-categories:
+post_format: []
+title: Panorama of the BetaGroup Cowork in Brussels
 tags:
   - betagroup
   - brussels
   - Coworking
   - english
   - image
-post_format: []
+type: post
+id: 110
+categories: null
+description: "A 360º panorama of the Betacowork by Xavier Damman. "
 ---
 [](http://occip.it/pyh33lhxj)